-For example around 8 out of 10 food co-ops we surveyed as part of the Making Local Food Work programme said they ran some educational activities.
+Educational work is often an important part of the activities of food co-ops.
+Around 8 out of 10 food co-ops we surveyed, as part of the Making Local Food Work programme, said they ran some educational activities.

 Food co-ops often provide information or run activities on subjects such as:

 - Healthy eating

 - How to prepare, cook and store different foods

 - Seasonal and local produce

 - Organic food

 Education work can be quite formal, for example by having an organised talk, training sessions, cookery courses or demonstrations or educational visits to other projects.
 Or may be informal, for example by offering cooking tips when people are shopping at the food co-op or by simply giving out educational leaflets, newsletters or recipe cards.

 It may be possible to run some activities at the same time or alongside the food co-op depending on the space and facilities you have available.

 However it may be more convenient to run a session at a separate time and to publicise it to the community.
 You could also run educational activities at other community events such as church, school or village fairs which can also help promote the food co-op and hopefully attract new customers.
 If your money and time are limited it may be useful to target particular groups of customers or to focus on training your volunteers, who once they understand the key messages, will be able to share their knowledge with others.